Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Maret 2026 01.52.31 UTC
+- WIB: Senin, 23 Maret 2026 02.35.09 UTC
-- WITA: Senin, 23 Maret 2026 02.52.31 UTC
+- WITA: Senin, 23 Maret 2026 03.35.09 UTC
-- WIT: Senin, 23 Maret 2026 03.52.31 UTC
+- WIT: Senin, 23 Maret 2026 04.35.09 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature